MatthVeron/VAST_wiki/Correlations-between-fish-condition-and-density.md

 Grüss, A., Gao, J., Thorson, J.T., Rooper, C., Thompson, G., Boldt, J. and Lauth, R. (2020) Estimating synchronous changes in condition and density in Eastern Bering Sea fishes.
 Marine Ecology Progress Series.

 One key step for the estimation of density-dependent fish condition is the definition of the `Expansion_cz` object.
-In our case: ` Expansion_cz = matrix( c( 0, 1, 0, 0 ), nrow = 2, ncol = 2 )` which specifies that the predicted local abundance (the product of annual density and surface area) will be multiplied by the estimated annual condition to obtain annual indices of density-dependent fish condition.
+In our case: ` Expansion_cz = matrix( c( 0,0, 2,0 ), ncol = 2, byrow=TRUE )` which specifies that the annual index fish condition will be calculated as the weighted average of local condition, weighted by local densities.

 ```R
 # Load packages